Is it possible to become a solicitor without a university degree?

 Stages of Training

-ILEX training is taken in two stages:-
+CILEX training is taken in two stages:

 It is also possible to be fully exempt if you have already successfully completed the Legal Practice Course or Bar Vocational Course.

-ILEX Level 3 Professional Diploma in Law and Practice
+Level 3 Professional Diploma in Law and Practice

-The time this level takes generally depends on the student but the average time spent is either one year full time or two years part time.
+The time this level takes generally depends on the student but the average time spent is either one year full time, or two years part time.

-ILEX Level 6 Professional Higher Diploma in Law and Practice
+Level 6 Professional Higher Diploma in Law and Practice

-This is the second stage to qualifying as a Legal Executive.
+This is the second stage to qualifying as a legal executive.
 There are a wide range of subject matters to study and the student can choose an area of law to specialise in, if they so wish.
 There are also professional skills units that must be completed.

 This stage of training will usually take two years to complete.